AISSMSCodingClub/About/README.md

 # About

-Hey Folks, Welcome to Open Source this a place where we can share
+Hey Folks, Welcome this a place where we can share

 1)what we are currently learning or working on and source for it